 \subsection{Test 4: Sod shock tube}

-To evaluate the capability of the sG particle scheme to capture the limit Euler-Poisson system \eqref{eq:euler_poisson}, we perform the Sod shock tube test^^>\cite{sod1978} for different collisional regimes.
+To evaluate the capability of the sG particle scheme to capture the limit Euler-Poisson system \eqref{eq:euler_poisson}, we perform the Sod shock tube test^^>\cite{sod1978} for different collisional regimes, {comparing our results with a collocation method applied to a Lax-Fridrichs and a WENO scheme \cite{shu2009}}.
 The test is a typical Riemann problem, namely it consists in a piecewise constant initial value problem with a discontinuity in the space domain.
 In particular, we consider two different settings: the first with an uncertain initial temperature, the second with an uncertain position of the interface.

 \paragraph{Uncertain initial temperature.} We consider the initial distribution